Frequently asked questions

 A) Please refer to Affordable Care Act (ACA) Tax Provisions on the IRS website (www.irs.gov/aca) for more details on the individual mandate for health insurance and rules that apply to gaps in coverage, including information about getting an exemption from the penalty.

-Q) How do I know if I have minimum essential coverage?
+Q) How do I know if the coverage reflected on the form counts as minimum essential coverage?

 Q) Why did I receive a Form 1095-B as a retiree or survivor?